- When evaluating the need for standby generation, consider the cost of a power outage to your business.

 - Automatic transfer switches are often required on large generators.

-Depending on the type of business, downtime costs can vary greatly.
-A one-hour power outage could cost a financial services company, such as a stock brokerage, as much as $7 million; a credit card service company could lose as much as $2 to $3 million; and an airline reservation company could suffer up to $100,000 in losses.
+Depending on the type of business, the cost of downtime can vary greatly.
+A one-hour power outage could cost a financial services company as much as $7 million; a credit card service company could lose as much as $2 to $3 million and an airline reservation company could suffer up to $100,000 in losses.

 For a grocery store, a one-hour outage would mean loss of business, but an outage lasting more than one hour could also result in considerable product loss.
 A standby generator could save a large grocery store $50,000 to $80,000 per day in food spoilage losses and lost customer revenues.